The Rise of Experiential Travel: What Research Says

 • Skip big chains – Choose family-run guesthouses, eco-lodges, or homestays.

-• Learn before you go – Read about the culture, food, and values of the place.
+• Learn before you go – Read about the culture, food, and traditions of the place.

 • Ask locals – The best experiences come from conversations, not guidebooks.